pabloclarkd/web/content/home/experience.md

 weight: 80

 title: Experience
 subtitle: I started working at [IMCO](https://imco.org.mx/), a non-government organization, while finishing college and I stayed there for seven years.
-My current role is as a Customer Service Representative.
-At the moment, I'm looking for a position as a data analyst or reseacher.
+After that I had roles as an Online Data Anylist and a Customer Service Representative.
+At the moment, I'm preparing to start a Master's in Sociology at the University of Gothenburg.

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format